Utilise all the new features we have introduced to your company Inbox.

 For an effective response, we'd highly recommend that you include the following at a minimum:

-- Your business's unique selling point—why should they choose you?
-(Many users may be enquiring with multiple product suppliers.)
-This is your opportunity to close the sale.
+• Your business's unique selling point—why should they choose you?
+(Many users may be enquiring with multiple product suppliers to compare so make sure you get across why they should use you).

 A great example of how you can respond to a generic customer enquiry is below: